-Draw pretend paper money on construction paper.
-Look at samples of your country’s currency to make sure you have some of each denomination.
-Decorate each bill with numerals showing the amount, your country’s name, and a picture.
-Color your pretend bills and cut them out.
+Groups draw pretend paper money on construction paper.
+Encourage students to look at samples of their country’s currency to make sure they have some of each denomination.
+Decorate each bill with numerals showing the amount, the country’s name, and a picture.
+Students color pretend bills and cut them out.

-Use Crayola Model Magic to form coins.
-To create your own colors of Model Magic, knead color from a Crayola Washable Marker into white Model Magic.
-Continue to add marker color until you’ve made the shade you want.
-Shape your coins.
+Crayola Model Magic can be used to form coins.
+To create original colors of Model Magic, knead color from a Crayola Washable Marker into white Model Magic.
+Continue to add marker color until the shade desired is achieved.
+Shape coins.
 Let them air-dry.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma